L'Étendard révolutionnaire: L'Étendard révolutionnaire

 Lyon was particularly volatile at the time, especially since the city was affected by a widespread famine—children had to go to the barracks to beg the soldiers for bread for their families.
 On 19 August 1882, four days after the riot or revolt launched by the Black Band in Montceau-les-Mines, the premises of L'Étendard révolutionnaire were raided.
 Repression against the publication increased in the following months, as the Black Band continued its attacks and the trial of the first arrested individuals approached—the Lyonnese movement was heavily repressed.

-In October 1882, while the trial of those accused of the Black Band riot had been underway for six days, the L'Assomoir bombing occured on 23 October—when an assailant attacked a restaurant associated with the Lyonnese bourgeoisie by throwing a bomb.
+In October 1882, while the trial of those accused of the Black Band riot had been underway for six days, the Assomoir bombing occurred on 23 October—when an assailant attacked a restaurant associated with the Lyonnese bourgeoisie by throwing a bomb.
 A person who tried to extinguish the burning projectile had their legs pulverized and died from their injuries four days later.
 A second attack occurred the same day against a barracks in Lyon.

 This date corresponds to the last publication of L'Étendard révolutionnaire, which then ceased.
 Its manager at the time, Antoine Cyvoct, was indeed accused by the French authorities of being primarily responsible for the attack—he allegedly named the restaurant in an article and was supposedly in Lyon at the time of the events.
 He denied these claims—including after his release fourteen years later—maintaining that he was in Switzerland at the time, not Lyon, and that he was not the author of the incriminating article.
 He was tried, acquitted of participation in the attack, but found to be the author of the incriminating press article and sentenced to death for this article.
 This sentence was later commuted to life imprisonment in the penal colony before he was released in 1897.
 In parallel, the Trial of the 66 in early 1883 was the climax of this episode of significant repression affecting the anarchist movement in France.

 According to Bordat, Bonthoux, and Daman himself, Daman was allegedly the signatory of the incriminating article—it is possible that Valadier was the author.

-In total, L'Étendard révolutionnaire published 12 issues and gave way to other subsequent press titles.
+In total, L'Étendard révolutionnaire published 12 issues and gave way to other subsequent press titles, like La Lutte.